-Don't buy store cough drops, make your own homemade all-natural Honey Lemon Ginger Cough Drops!
-Made with only 3 ingredients and in less than 30 minutes.
+Don't buy store cough drops, make your own!
+These all-natural homemade Honey Lemon Ginger Cough Drops have only 3 ingredients and take less than 30 minutes to make.

 This Honey Lemon Ginger Cough Drops recipe post comes to you courtesy of The Flu of 2015, Part Deux.